-Does the relaxing of COVID restrictions make you itchy for some action and adventure?
-While we may not be venturing too far afield just yet, why not check out some of these accessible leisure experiences in your state that you can do with the kids, or work with your support workers to get them out and about in the community.
+Are the kids itchy for some action and adventure?
+Check out some of these accessible leisure experiences in your state that you can do as a family, or you can work with your child’s support workers to get them out and about in the community.

 If the weather is warm enough then there’s a whole heap of fun to be had here.
 The Splash Pad, Dinosaur Lagoon and The Beach are all wheelchair-accessible.
 Water wheelchairs and strollers have historically been available for loan from Guest Services but unfortunately due to covid safety measures this service is currently unavailable.